TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 However, you should be aware that when a product is marketed as being hypoallergenic, there is no guarantee it helps with allergies.

-Any of my tested picks will work on a latex mattress.
+All recommendations on our list work on a latex mattress.
 But the best match is usually a 100% organic cotton protector with no waterproof layer, since natural latex is chosen for its breathability, and a polyurethane barrier partially blocks that airflow.

 The Boll & Branch mattress protector is my top pick for latex because it's 100% organic cotton, plastic-free, and GOTS- and OEKO-TEX-certified.
 If you need waterproofing, the Avocado protector is the best alternative, with a 22-inch pocket depth that handles latex plus a topper.